Muilenburg says Boeing brings ‘a tone of humility and learning’ over 737 MAX to Paris Air Show

 “That has been difficult,” he said.

-Instead, he said, Boeing is pro-actively making changes to the flight control system implicated in both crashes — known as Maneuvering Characteristics Augmentation System (MCAS).
+Instead, he said, Boeing is proactively making changes to the flight control system implicated in both crashes — known as Maneuvering Characteristics Augmentation System (MCAS).

 Muilenburg repeated his now-standard formulation that a detailed company review of the MCAS design and certification has concluded that everything “was done to our original engineering standards, our certification standards.”
 Then he added: “That doesn’t mean it cannot be improved.”